ni/instrumentstudio-plugin-labview/docs/InstrumentStudio Plug-In SDK Generator Guide.md

 </GPluginMetadata>
 ```

-- The `GPluginMetadata` element is the root element containing all of the data
+- The `GPluginMetadata` element is the root element containing all the data to
-  to be registered with InstrumentStudio.
+  be registered with InstrumentStudio.
 You must specify the namespace for the
   schema as shown in the example above.
 - The `Plugins` element contains the list of plugins.
 - Each `PluginData` element registers a single plug-in and lists its properties.